HAL Combat Air Teaming System: Design and development

 As per Director of HAL Engineering, Research & Development division Arup Chatterjee, each subsystem under CATS project will cost ₹40 crore while an initial investment of ₹400 crore is needed for CATS Warrior, CATS Air Launched Flexible Assets (ALFA) and CATS Hunter.
 The total expected cost as per HAL is ₹1,000 crore that will include technology development and prototyping.
 Till February 2021, HAL already invested resources on CATS programme from an allocated ₹400 crore internal budget with Indian Air Force planning to join at later stage of development cycle.
 The main component in CATS is the Tejas Mark 1A aircraft which could be modified with additional command & control interface for this purpose which will then act as Mothership for Air teaming eXploitation (MAX).
 This CATS MAX will be equipped or teamed up with other sub systems like CATS Warrior, CATS ALFA, CATS Hunter and CATS Infinity.
 To support the Manned and UnManned Teaming operations (MUM-T), an AI based combat algorithm is being developed under Air Combat Intelligence Development (ACID) project.

-In 2021, all the systems are currently under various stages of design and development which will be jointly produced by HAL as the leading project agency in collaboration with National Aerospace Laboratories (NAL), Centre for Artificial Intelligence and Robotics (CAIR) of DRDO and Newspace Research & Technologies.
+In 2021, all the systems are currently under various stages of design and development by HAL as the leading project agency in collaboration with National Aerospace Laboratories (NAL), Centre for Artificial Intelligence and Robotics (CAIR) of DRDO and Newspace Research & Technologies.
 CAIR is the main subcontractor to develop advance combat algorithm for artificially intelligent, autonomous target acquisition system under ACID project.
 As per HAL, it will take 15 months to convert Tejas Mark 1A into MAX platform.
 Under the work share agreement, HAL will develop CATS Hunter and CATS ALFA.
 At the same time Newspace Research will work on ALFS-S and CATS Infinity.
 While CATS Warrior will be a joint development effort.

 All the components of the CATS project are expecting completion by 2024 or 2025.
 A modified twin seated HAL Tejas is expected to act as lead fighter aircraft.

 The main combat drone HAL CATS Warrior, itself will be able to release a swarm of 24 Alpha-S drones.
 Similar systems are also being developed by agencies of China, Russia and the United States.

 In January 2021, a swarm of 75 drones were flown to showcase the technological maturity of distributed coordinated control scheme based on heterogeneous roles at Army Command Headquarters (ACHQ) with the goal to gradually increase the numbers to 1,000.
 The control system under joint development with the Indian Army and NewSpace Research & Technologies will be used later on ALFA-S.

 In 2025, it was reported that HAL is planning to modify the proposed HAL HLFT-42 to replace the Tejas and Jaguar as the mothership for the CATS.